marijnh/Eloquent-JavaScript/09_regexp.md

 // → null
 ```

-Note how the `e` in the first example is necessary to match, but is not part of the matched string.
+The `e` in the first example is necessary to match, but is not part of the matched string.
 The `(?! )` notation expresses a _negative_ look-ahead.
-This only matches if the pattern in the parentheses _doesn't_ match, causing the second example to only match “a” characters that don't have a space after them.
+This only matches if the pattern in the parentheses _doesn't_ match, causing the second example to only match `a` characters that don't have a space after them.

 ## Choice patterns